Vicq-sur-Mer

 Vicq-sur-Mer ([vik syʁ mɛʁ], literally Vicq on Sea) is a commune in the department of Manche, northwestern France.

 Geography

-Vicq-sur-Mer is located in the northwestern part of France in the region Normandy.
+Vicq-sur-Mer is located in the northwestern part of France in the region of Normandy.

 History

 The municipality was established on 1 January 2016 by merger of the former communes of Cosqueville (the seat), Gouberville, Néville-sur-Mer and Réthoville.